top of page

 Understanding the Mental Health Impact of ADHD

-Studnets paying attention to a lecturer
+Students paying attention to a lecturer

 While ADHD itself isn't a mental illness, it can significantly increase the risk of developing other conditions.
 Studies show people with ADHD have a 30% delay in executive function skills, impacting emotional regulation and impulse control.
-This can contribute to the five times higher risk of suicide observed in those with ADHD.

-Adults diagnosed with ADHD later in life often describe a lifetime of masking symptoms and exerting extra effort to appear "normal."
-This constant strain can eventually lead to anxiety and depression.
-Unequal access to support worsens the situation.
-Long waiting lists for diagnosis, medication shortages, and societal stigma surrounding ADHD as a "fad" create significant barriers.
+Adults diagnosed with ADHD later in life often describe a lifetime of masking symptoms and exerting extra effort to appear normal.
+This constant strain can lead to anxiety and depression.
+By age 12, children with ADHD may have received 20,000 more negative comments compared to their peers.

 Here are some strategies to combat the mental health impact of ADHD: